Koopman-driven grip force prediction through EMG sensing: Conclusion

 \section{Conclusion}

-This research focuses on developing real-time procedures for sensing hand muscle activity and estimating the exerted force by a subject, with potential applications in controlling rehabilitation devices and tracking patient recovery between rehabilitation sessions.
+This work focuses on developing real-time procedures for sensing hand muscle activity and estimating grip force, with potential applications in controlling rehabilitation devices.
 The methodology involves sensing muscle activity (physiological signals) using non-invasive surface electromyography (sEMG) sensors.
 The signals are cross-correlated with synchronously collected hand grip force, determined using a force-calibrated hand dynamometer as part of a properly designed experiment.
-We devise the composition of the sEMG signal processing steps to achieve a strong peak cross-correlation ($\sim$96$\%$) between meaningful muscle activity and grip force.
-We optimized decision variables to maximize cross-correlation: spectral mask, smoothing window size, and decay rate.
-Finally, we employed a data-driven approach using only the processed EMG signal acquired from a single sensing location.
-The static Koopman operator was utilized for accurate force estimation, while the Koopman operator for dynamic systems was used for short-term grip force prediction.
-The algorithm follows these steps within the framework: processing raw EMG data, transforming and lifting the data for estimation, applying the estimation model, smoothing the estimates and lifting them for prediction, training the prediction model online, and generating forecasts.
+We devised the composition of the sEMG signal processing steps to achieve a strong mean peak cross-correlation (\qty{\sim 96}{\percent}) between the EMG signal and grip force.
+We optimized decision variables (spectral mask, smoothing window size, and decay rate) to maximize cross-correlation.
+Finally, using processed EMG from a single sensing location, the static Koopman operator enables grip force estimation, while the dynamic operator facilitates short-term prediction.
+The algorithm follows these steps: processing raw EMG, transforming and lifting the data for estimation, applying the estimation model, smoothing the estimates and lifting them for prediction, continuously retraining the prediction model online, and generating forecasts.

-The Koopman-based methodology proved efficient, with an average weighted mean absolute percentage error of approximately 5.5$\%$ for estimations and 17.9$\%$ for predictions.
-Additionally, the method proved robust to varying sensing locations, as its effectiveness was evaluated at two different measurement points.
-It requires less than 30 seconds to perform a one-time, patient-specific calibrating experiment using both sEMG sensors and a hand dynamometer, followed by 1.5 seconds for estimation model training.
-The experimental assessment demonstrated rapid execution, requiring only 30 ms to generate 0.5-second predictions once the last 0.5-second data batch is received.
-Consequently, the developed framework is ready for real-time implementation.